-- The AIIB Environmental and Social Framework determines the project category by the type of the project's component presenting the highest environmental or social risk, including direct, indirect, cumulative and induced impacts, as relevant, in the project area.
+54. The AIIB Environmental and Social Framework determines the project category by the type of the project's component presenting the highest environmental or social risk, including direct, indirect, cumulative and induced impacts, as relevant, in the project area.
 The Environmental and Social Standards mentioned in the ESP covers environmental and social assessment and management, involuntary resettlement and vulnerable/indigenous people.
 These standards require clients to implement structured process of impact assessment, planning, and mitigation to address the adverse effects of projects throughout the project cycle.
-Together, the ESP and the ESSs comprise an environmental and social management which require that: (i) environmental and social screening and categorization is ensured early, (ii) future project environmental and social threats and impacts are analyzed; (iii) measures are identified to prevent, reduce, mitigate, cover or make up for project environmental and social impacts; (iv) a process to consult the public on environmental and social risks and impacts of projects and to disclose information is provided.
-The ESF apply to all AIIB-financed projects, including private sector operations, and to all project components. - Due to the nature and impact of this project and applying the ESF of AIIB the project has been classified as "Category A" project.
+Together, the ESP and the ESSs comprise an environmental and social management which require that: (i) environmental and social screening and categorization is ensured early, (ii) future project environmental and social threats and impacts are analyzed; (iii) measures are identified to prevent, reduce, mitigate, cover or make up for project environmental and social impacts; (iv) a process to consult the public on environmental and social risks and impacts; (iv) a process to consult the public on environmental and social projects, including private sector operations, and to all project components.

+55. Due to the nature and impact of this project and applying the ESF of AIIB the project has been classified as "Category A" project.
 Category A refers to proposed project likely to have significant adverse environmental and social impacts that are irreversible, cumulative, diverse or unprecedented and requires the client to conduct an Environmental and Social Impact Assessment (ESIA) with Environmental and Social Management Plan (ESMP).
-For this project, AIIB has advised to carry out separate study for environment and social and to prepare standalone EIA and SIA documents. - 56.
-The categorization of this project as per the AIIB's ESF is presented in the below table.
+For this project, AIIB has advised to carry out separate study for environment and social and to prepare standalone EIA and SIA documents.

+56. The categorization of this project as per the AIIB's ESF is presented in the below table.